Singh050/Security-Labs/README.md

-# 🔐 Cybersecurity Labs Portfolio
+# 🔐 Cybersecurity Labs Portfolio (Download the Pdf File to check the work)

 This repository showcases a comprehensive collection of cybersecurity labs I have completed.
 These labs simulate real-world offensive security tasks including reconnaissance, exploitation, vulnerability analysis, social engineering, wireless network cracking, and web application attacks.